Dinesh-Mane/Code-N-Conquer/3) Linked Lists/142) Linked List Cycle II/142) Linked List Cycle II.md

   fast = fast.next
 return slow  # Start of cycle
 ```
+`else:` can be directly used after a `while` or `for` loop.
+It runs only when the loop completes naturally, without hitting a `break`.

 ## Bonus: Modify Node Structure (Use Extra Flag or Marker)
 > Only for educational or custom node structure cases – Not allowed in LeetCode!